Old Melbourne Gaol – Uncovering chilling stories of Victoria’s oldest surviving prison.

 - There are plenty of places to have lunch on Lygon Street which is not far from the Old Melbourne Gaol.
 Otherwise there are tables and chairs outside if you choose to bring your own.

 The Old Melbourne Gaol is fantastic way to look into the past and educate kids about some of Victoria’s most important history.
-It is a great indoor activity especially throughout the school holidays where there are often special events to make the experience even more exciting for kids.
+It is a great indoor activity especially throughout Winter and the school holidays.
+Check our SCHOOL HOLIDAY ACTIVITY post, where there are often special events to make the experience even more exciting for kids.
+While in the area, make sure to pass by the STATE LIBRARY.